NicOudart/PyBWE/docs/PyBWE.md

 * zp_factor: _float_ factor between the zero-padded and original spectrum's bandwidth.

 * side_cut: (optional) _boolean_, 5% of samples are cut on each side of the spectrum if True.

+* method: (optional) _string_ name of the method to determine the AR model ('burg' for Burg, or 'mcov' for Modified Covariance).

 **Outputs:**